Wheezing: Causes, symptoms and treatment

-Wheezing is a whistling sound that can be made while breathing that may be a symptom of a Congestive heart failure illness or other causes or conditions.
+Wheezing is a whistling sound that can be made while breathing that may be a symptom of an illness or other causes or conditions.

 If wheezing is accompanied with difficulty breathing, this may be a medical emergency.

-Wheezing may be a symptom of hayfever, COPD, asthma, acute bronchitis, bronchospasm, swelling in the airways, mucous in the airways, something stuck in the throat or a growth in the airway.
+Wheezing may be a symptom of hayfever, COPD, asthma, acute bronchitis, bronchospasm, swelling in the airways, mucus in the airways, something stuck in the throat or a growth in the airway.